ninest/me-3/content/vscode/sonic-pi/index.md

 ---
 title: Running Sonic Pi From VSCode
-description: Configuring tasks and keybindings in VSCode to play sound from Sonic Pi on a single keystroke.
+description: Tasks and keybindings in VSCode to play sound from Sonic Pi

 updatedAt: 2020-05-29
 createdAt: 2020-06-26

+icon: sonicpi

 linkedPages:
   - icon: web